-Students Identified as Intellectually Disabled Students, who are identified as intellectually disabled, can only be removed from the school building for suspension or a disciplinary hearing if there is written agreement from the parent/guardian or written approval from the Bureau of Special Education of the Pennsylvania Department of Education (PDE).
+Students identified as having an intellectual disability, can only be removed from the school building for suspension or a disciplinary hearing if there is written agreement from the parent/guardian or written approval from the Bureau of Special Education of the Pennsylvania Department of Education (PDE).
 PDE can be contacted by calling (717)783-6913 or visiting the PDE website.